cjlaborde/phpbasics/README.md

 var_dump($users);

 ```
-28. As you see we have array with 2 elements, the first array has index 0 with 2 items inside, username & email, second array has index10 with 2 items inside, username & email as well.
+28. As you see we have array with 2 elements, the first array has index 0 with 2 items inside, username & email, second array has index 1 with 2 items inside, username & email as well.
 ```json
 array (size=2)
   0 =>